oarepo/data-editor/README.md

 #### Layout

-``layout`` can be used to define layout of empty record, to associate dialog components or default values with props, to define children.
+``layout`` can be used to define the layout of an empty record, to associate dialog components or default values with props, to define children.
  * basic layout: ```layout: [{ 'path': 'a', 'label': 'a' }]```
  * layout with dialog component: ```layout: [{ 'path': 'a', 'label': 'a', dialogComponent: DialogComponent, dynamic: true }]```
  * layout with default value: ```layout: [{ 'path': 'a', 'label': 'a', defaultValue: () => 1, dynamic: true }]```
  * layout with default value as a function: ```layout: [{ 'path': 'a', 'label': 'a', defaultValue: defaultValue, dynamic: true }]```

-``pathLayouts`` can be used to associate dialog components or default values with objects or arrays regardless of their position within layout.
+``pathLayouts`` can be used to associate dialog components or default values with objects or arrays regardless of their position within the layout.
     * simple default value ```options: { pathLayouts: { simpleArray: defaultValue: () => 1 } }```
     * complex default value ```options: { pathLayouts: { complexArray: defaultValue: () => { a: 1 } } }```